mathieudelehaye/JavaToLLVMIRCompiler/README.md

 # JavaToLLVMIRCompiler

-A simple compiler front-end for the Java language.
+A compiler front-end for the Java language.

 It compiles a simple Java program, as an input, and generate an intermediate representation in LLVM-IR bitcodes (rather than the usual bytecodes).